Krillin: Voice actors

-Krillin is voiced by Mayumi Tanaka in the original Japanese anime and in all related media.
+Krillin is voiced by Mayumi Tanaka in the original Japanese anime and in all related media, with the only exception being in Dragon Ball Daima, where a mini version of Krillin was voiced by Aki Kanada.
 Toriyama chose Tanaka after hearing her portrayal of the protagonist Giovanni in the film Night on the Galactic Railroad.
 When Krillin and Yajirobe, another character voiced by Tanaka, appeared in the same scenes, she gave the latter a Nagoya dialect in order to distinguish them.

 Canadian actress-musician Wanda Nowicki performed the English voice of Krillin (here named Bongo) in the rare Harmony Gold dub of Mystical Adventure.
-When Dragon Ball Z received a short-lived English dub by Saban Entertainment, Funimation, and Ocean Productions in the mid 1990s, Krillin was voiced by Terry Klassen.
+When Dragon Ball Z received a short-lived English dub by Saban Entertainment, Funimation, and Ocean Productions in the mid-1990s, Krillin was voiced by Terry Klassen.
 He reprised his role in the Ocean dub of the latter half of the series produced by AB Groupe for European and Canadian markets.
-Another short-lived English dub produced by Harmony Gold in the late-1980s featured Wanda Nowicki as the voice of Krillin.
+Another short-lived English dub produced by Harmony Gold in the late 1980s featured Wanda Nowicki as the voice of Krillin.
 In the Blue Water 2003 re-dub of Dragon Ball, he is voiced by Mike Thiessen.
 Dan Gascon voiced him in the Blue Water dub of Dragon Ball GT.
 When the series' full production was taken over by Funimation in the US, Krillin was voiced by Laurie Steele as a child in Dragon Ball and Sonny Strait as an adult in all media released to the US.
-Strait got cast as the role following his audition in Texas.
+Strait got cast in the role following his audition in Texas.
 He found the character's constant deaths amusing and thought him comical: "Krillin is the party.
 If you don’t wish back the party, you’re going to be bored."
 Other English voice actors include Sharon Mann, Brian Beacock, and Julie Maddalena.